-Approved documentation must be on file before accommodations can be allowed.
-Students with a learning disability, attention deficit disorder, physical, mental, psychiatric, emotional, visual, and/or a hearing impairment must contact the Student Development Center at least two months prior to the first day of class with appropriate documentation for the disability to have accommodations approved and in place prior to the beginning of class.
+Students who request accommodations must contact Student Development Center at least two months prior to the first day of class with appropriate documentation for the disability to have accommodations approved and in place prior to the beginning of class.
 Students with physical disabilities who plan to live on-campus at the Tifton campus, must give the College at least two (2) months' notice so that living accommodations can be arranged.
 Please request Residential Life and Housing accommodations prior to June 1.